-If you continue up Asian Passage you get to Sun Bear Forest.
-Sun bears are not the only bears in this exhibit which share their home with Grislies, Brown Bears, spectacled bears, Otters, hyenas, Hornbills, and various species of Monkey, Gibbon, and Macaques.
+If you continue up the Asian Passage you get to Sun Bear Forest.
+Sun bears are not the only bears in this exhibit, they share their home with Grislies, Brown Bears, spectacled bears, Otters, hyenas, Hornbills, and various species of Monkey, Gibbon, and Macaques.

-The Northern Frontier houses all the arctic creature in the Park in a State of the art Arctic Habitat.
-The Headline exhibit are the Polar Bears, they have a huge plunge pool to swim in with underwater viewing area.
+The Northern Frontier houses all the arctic creatures in the Park in a State of the art Arctic Habitat.
+The Headline exhibit is the Polar Bears, they have a huge plunge pool to swim in with an underwater viewing area.
 The bears are incredible to see and really imposing and not something to stumble across in the wild.

-The Final Section is everyone’s favorite and a real example of how being the biggest, baddest or most impressive creature is no match for personality.
+The Final Section is everyone’s favorite and a real example of how being the biggest, baddest, or most impressive creature is no match for personality.
 The Meerkats!
 We spent far too long watching these wonderful little critters hang around, play, and get into mischief.
-It’s a great habit, one where you really wonder why the can’t and don’t escape.
-This put you right up with them only a foot or two away from them!
+It’s a great habitat, one where you really wonder why they can’t and don’t escape.
+This puts you right up with them only a foot or two away from them!

 The Outback is the Zoo’s small Australian section, almost exclusively Koala’s or Evil Drop Bears to go by their scientific name!
-There are a few other Species here, Possums, tree Kangaroos, Kookuburos and Tazmainian devels, but the area is dominated by the Koala’s chilling out in the various artificial trees.
+There are a few other species here, Possums, tree Kangaroos, Kookuburos, and Tasmanian devils, but the area is dominated by the koalas chilling out in the various artificial trees.
 It is a small area that only takes a short detour to visit.

 We are a bit unsure about Urban Jungle.
-It is mainly the old elephant enclosure and seems a bit small and unorchestrated for the huge animals living there, one of the smallest parts of the Zoo yet home to Giraffes, Rhino’s, Kangaroo’s, Cheetahs and Camels.
+It is mainly the old elephant enclosure and seems a bit small and unorchestrated for the huge animals living there, one of the smallest parts of the Zoo yet home to Giraffes, Rhino’s, Kangaroo, Cheetahs, and Camels.
 It’s a bit of a mess really but the Animals living there are well worth checking out.

 The final section is the state-the-art Africa Rocks section.
 This is a fantastic Exhibit that the Zoo is very proud of.
 It lacks any real showcase species and instead focuses on mixed enclosures where multiple species all live side by side in a natural setting.

-There are several sections all featuring animals from various parts of Africa, From Lemurs of Madagascar to the Penguins and Leopard Sharks of the Southern coasts and everything in between.
+There are several sections all featuring animals from various parts of Africa, from the Lemurs of Madagascar to the Penguins and Leopard Sharks of the Southern coasts and everything in between.
 It is all about the incredible diversity of the amazing African wildlife.

 From here we head back down Asian Passage, to the lifts back up to Bashor Bridge where we head away from the exit to catch the Skyfari Back to the beginning.